Meet the Vice President

 He has held numerous leadership positions within the professional

-and the National Association of Student Personnel Administrators
+organizations including the National Association of Student

 L.J. is married and has three children.
 A dedicated family man, he